Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

 The objective of this project is to become more comfortable with multi-label classification with the tidymodels framework in R(Rstudio) and data visualization with the ggplot2 package and Tableau.

 The body performance dataset is gathered by Seoul Olympic COmmemorative Sports Promotion Agency and maintained by the Nationl Sports Promotion Agency, it can be found on https://www.bigdata-culture.kr/bigdata/user/data_market/detail.do?id=ace0aea7-5eee-48b9-b616-637365d665c1.

-In this analysis, we will be using a preprocessed version of the dataset found on https://www.kaggle.com/kukuroo3/body-performance-data for relevant findings
+In this classification analysis, we will be using a preprocessed version of the dataset found on https://www.kaggle.com/kukuroo3/body-performance-data.